 Many see Diluted EPS as more important as it includes convertible securities in the calculation.

 We only use common shares for calculating Basic EPS.
-For Diluted EPS, we use common shares, preferred shares, warrants, debt, stock options and more.
-Value of Basic EPS is always more than the Diluted EPS because the numerator is the same in both, but the denominator increases in the latter.
+For Diluted EPS, we use common shares, preferred shares, warrants, debt, stock options, and more.
+The value of Basic EPS is always more than the Diluted EPS because the numerator is the same in both, but the denominator increases in the latter.

-There is no assumption is calculating Basic EPS.
-However, for calculating Diluted EPS, one assumes that all the convertible securities will be exercised.
+There is no assumption in calculating Basic EPS.
+However, one assumes that all the convertible securities will be exercised for calculating Diluted EPS.

 Ease of Use